joaomnuno/Inventree-MouserImporter/README.md

   misconfiguration in container logs.
 - Batch import, richer parameter templating, and attachment uploads will be layered on after the happy-path experience is polished.
+- `backend/staticfiles/` is a build artifact created by `python backend/manage.py collectstatic --noinput`.
+Run it whenever you upgrade Django/DRF assets so the Docker image and CI builds stay in sync.